SanchezQb/poddle/README.md

-# podcast_app
+# Poddle

-A new Flutter project.
+A podcast app built with Flutter.

 ## Getting Started